Here are some heartwarming stories from the campus of Southern Nazarene University written in the style of the "Chicken Soup for the Soul" series.

-Our college has an aggressive program of providing cross-cultural experiences for students.
+Our university has an aggressive program of providing cross-cultural experiences for students.
 Lots of students take advantage of summer experiences overseas.
-Early on I discovered that no group left for overseas without some of its members receiving substantial financial help from Dr. Tullis.
+Early on, I discovered that no group left for overseas without some of its members receiving substantial financial help from Dr. Tullis.

 It wasn't that he made a lot of money.
 For one thing, he taught at a church-run institution.
-There, his salary was half that which his counterparts earned in nearby tax-supported institutions.
+As a result, his salary was half of what his counterparts earned in nearby tax-supported institutions.

 The size of Lyle Tullis' paycheck never seemed to be the most important thing to him.
 I realized that one day when I was thanking him for helping a student with mission trip costs.

 His eyes twinkled as he said to me, "Aw, I've got so much money I don't know what to do with it.
 So, I just give it away."